MekhyW/Link-AutoJourney/replit.md

 - Generate comprehensive candidate reports for recruitment
 - Track processing jobs with real-time status updates

 Current performance: 10+ candidates with submissions successfully synced and displaying correctly.
+This reflects actual Canvas submission patterns where not all students submit to every assignment.
 Ready for production use with eliminatory course analysis and interview preparation.